-The UCAT ANZ is one of the many hurdles on your way, and despite being an aptitude test it is not something that can be undertaken without preparation.
+The UCAT is one of the many hurdles in your way, and despite being an aptitude test, it's not something that can be undertaken without preparation.

-This article highlights the most important UCAT ANZ prep tips to help you get past this challenging barrier to entry.
+This article highlights the most important UCAT preparation tips to help you get past this challenging barrier to entry.

-What’s the first step towards acing the UCAT ANZ?
+What’s the first step towards acing the UCAT?

-A great place to start is an in-depth knowledge of each section:
+A great place to start is to gain some knowledge about each of the UCAT subtests:

-Constantly checking the time during the test will cost you.
+Constantly checking the time during the test will not work in your favour.
 To stay focused, create time stamps, which work like milestones for your progress.

-The easiest approach is to memorise how long each section is as well as how many questions it contains (see the table above) and then divide them time and questions into four equal sections (see below).
+The easiest approach is to memorise how long each section is, as well as how many questions it contains (see the table above), and then divide the time and questions into four equal sections (see below).
 This way you can keep tabs on your progress.

-You can use the time before the test starts or the 1 minute you get to prepare before each section.
+You can use the time before the test starts or the one minute you get to prepare before each section.

-How can you succeed in the UCAT ANZ without a fixed syllabus?
+How can you succeed in the UCAT without a fixed syllabus?